chenyongwei/MediaProxy/README.md

-VideoProxy
+MediaProxy
 ==========

-A proxy between html and Android MediaPlayer
+A proxy between html and Android Native Video and Audio player